-Most popular question in the comments: “how long will they last?”
-The typically answer is about 4 weeks of singing or less.
-They sing to meet a mate, and once they mate a few times, they run our of energy and die.
-Four weeks is the typical time, although this varies depending on weather.
-The cicadas will complete their mission faster if there are more dry, calm days in with temps in the 80s.
+The most popular question in the comments: “how long will they last”.
+The typical answer is about 4 weeks of singing or less.
+They sing to meet a mate, and once they mate a few times, they run out of energy and die.
+Four weeks is the typical time, although this varies depending on the weather.
+The cicadas will complete their mission faster if there are drier, calm days in with temps in the 80s.

 The Giant City State Park area of Illinois was loaded with cicadas.
 This area has all four species.
 It isn’t easy to tell the difference between M. neotredecim and M. tredecim, but you might notice a difference in the coloration of their abdomens (tredecim is almost all orange, while neotredecim is orange and black).
 There is also a difference in the pitch of their calls when they are in close proximity, so you might hear an odd dissonance in their calls.
 M. tredecim pitches lower.
 I will post photos, videos and sounds later in the week.

-I arrived in the Jackson Mississippi area on May 19th around 3pm.
+I arrived in the Jackson Mississippi area on May 19th around 3 pm.
 M. tredecassini were chorusing along route 20 west of Roosevelt State Park, and I found an M. tredecim (below) at a gas station.
 There were plenty of M. tredecassini and M. tredecula chorusing and courting in the woods behind the Mississippi Museum of Natural History.
-Neocicada hieroglyphica (a non-periodical cicada) were also calling in the woods.
+Neocicada hieroglyphica (a non-periodical cicada) was also calling in the woods.